 And I couldn’t agree more.
 A couple of years ago I wrote a post titled, Vision, Values & The Real Estate Industry.
 I said, “People love to blame “the model” and the independent contractor status of the individual real estate agent on the inability of real estate brokers to lead.
 Furthermore, they blame this model for keeping a truly consumer-centric brand from being established.
 I think it’s crap.”
 I still think it’s crap.
 And if I’m reading him correctly, Joseph Rand thinks it’s crap as well.

 “For a generation,” Rand says, “the real estate industry has been focused not on what clients need, which is a better transactional service experience, but with what we need — more leads, more sales, more money.”
 I’ve never seen a business that could sustain itself over the long haul without focusing on the needs of it’s clients.
 True business success comes from focusing on delivering an exceptional client experience.
 And not just to your external clients, but to your internal clients.
-This is as true for real estate as it is for any other business.
+This is as true for real estate as it is for any other industry.

 Does This Require A New Real Estate Business Model?